The entry point to Unity AR —— AR Session

 B1 --> B3

-When using EasyAR, it is usually not necessary to install and use AR Foundation simultaneously.
-For example, features like image tracking and motion tracking are independently provided by EasyAR Sense.
+When using EasyAR, it typically isn’t necessary to install or use AR Foundation simultaneously.
+Features like image tracking, motion tracking, etc., are independently provided by EasyAR Sense.

-In some cases, it may be necessary to combine EasyAR Sense with AR Foundation to leverage additional features (such as plane detection on certain devices) and interfaces provided by AR Foundation.
-In such scenarios, EasyAR Sense interacts with the Unity engine through the interfaces provided by AR Foundation.
+In certain scenarios, combining EasyAR Sense with AR Foundation may be required to leverage additional functionalities (e.g., plane detection on specific devices) and interfaces offered by AR Foundation.
+In such cases, EasyAR Sense interacts with the Unity engine through interfaces provided by AR Foundation.

-However, since EasyAR offers more features and better device compatibility than system AR, using AR Foundation alone typically cannot achieve the same results as EasyAR.
+However, since EasyAR delivers more features and broader device compatibility than system-level AR, using AR Foundation alone generally cannot achieve the same results as EasyAR.

 A typical session mainly consists of the following components: